Angels in the Outfield (1994 film): Production

 In July 1993, Caravan Pictures reached an agreement with director William Dear to helm screenwriter Holly Goldberg Sloan's remake of MGM’s 1951 baseball picture Angels in the Outfield.
 Unlike the original, which focused on the Pittsburgh Pirates as the team in heavenly need, the film focuses on the California Angels, who did not exist when the original was released in 1951; in addition to the name coincidence, The Walt Disney Company, which distributed the film, was a minority owner of the Angels at the time.
 The film did, however, premiere at the Pirates' home stadium at the time, Three Rivers Stadium in Pittsburgh.
-The premiere would be the only reference to the Pirates, due to both teams playing in separate leagues (Angels in the American League, Pirates in the National League) and the film being released three years before the start of interleague play.
-Both teams would finally meet head-to-head for the first time in 2002 in Anaheim, the season in which the real-life Angels would win the AL pennant and eventually the 2002 World Series, the first and only time they would do either.

 Reception

-The film has a rating of 32% on Rotten Tomatoes based on 28 reviews, with an average rating of 4.4/10.
+The film has a rating of 31% on Rotten Tomatoes based on 29 reviews, with an average rating of 4.5/10.
 The site's consensus reads: "A queasy mishmash of poignant drama and slapstick fantasy, Angels in the Outfield strikes out as worthy family entertainment".
+On Metacritic, the film holds a weighted average score of 44 out of 100, based on 23 reviews, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

 Box office

-The film opened at #4 at the North American box office, making $8,916,463 USD in its opening weekend.
+The film opened at #4 at the North American box office, making $8.9 million USD in its opening weekend.
 It went on to gross $50.2 million at the box office domestically.